↵

 What you will need to bring on the assessment day:

-- Valid passport, driving license or resident ID card
+• Valid passport, driving licence or resident ID card

 Additional Documents